alexandrovteam/MRMConvert/README.md

 ## License

-The content of this project is licensed under the Apache 2.0 licence, see LICENSE.md.
+The content of this project is licensed under the Apache 2.0 licence, see the LICENSE file in this repository.